Crop Damage Clause Samples

 Crop Damage.
-If, during the Lease Term, loss of crop cultivation by the Owner results from ingress and egress to and from the Property by the Lessee under the terms of this Lease, such ingress and egress being outside of what the parties agree to in developing, operating and maintaining the Wind Energy Conversion Systems and related infrastructure, Lessee shall pay the “Crop Loss Compensation” fee to Owner within sixty (60) days after the expiration of the Lease Year in which the crop loss occurred.
+If, during the Lease Option Term, loss of crop cultivation by the Owner results from ingress and egress to and from the Property by the Lessee under the terms of this Lease, such ingress and egress being outside of what the parties agree to in developing, operating and maintaining the Wind Energy Conversion Systems and related infrastructure, Lessee shall pay the “Crop Loss Compensation” fee to Owner within sixty (60) days after the expiration of the Lease Year in which the crop loss occurred.
 Such Crop Loss Compensation shall only be made once and shall not be perpetual.
-For the sake of clarity, the other compensation contemplated in Article 3 of this Agreement shall be considered adequate compensation for any permanent loss of crop cultivation as a result of the permitted use of the Property as listed in Section 1.2 of this Agreement.
+For the sake of clarity, the other compensation contemplated in Article 3 of the Wind Energy Lease shall be considered adequate compensation for any permanent loss of crop cultivation as a result of the permitted use of the Property as listed in Section 1.2 of the Wind Energy Lease.
 Crop Loss Compensation resulting from the activities by Lessee shall be based on the sum of the land area in the Property cultivated by Owner during the three (3) years prior to the Effective Date and not cultivated as a direct result of activities by Lessee under the terms of this Lease.
 Damages for crop and pasture land loss will be calculated by the following formula: Current Market Price x Yield Per Acre x Acres Lost = Damages.
 Yield will be determined by the average of the previous three years’ yields for the Premises.
 If Lessor does not have yield records available, Lessor and Lessee shall use commonly used yield information available for the area.
-This shall be a one time lump sum payment for temporary loss during construction or maintenance.
+This shall be a one-time lump sum payment for temporary loss during construction or maintenance.

 Crop Damage.
 In the event that Optionee’s due diligence and/or conveyance of the Property to Optionee shall occur after Optionor, or its tenants and/or agents, plants crops, but before harvest of those crops, the parties hereto mutually agree that Optionor shall have the right, upon notice to the Optionee and at the Optionee’s convenience, to harvest any crops not destroyed by the Optionee in the process of its due diligence and/or its construction of an ethanol plant and related improvements thereto.
 The Optionee shall have no duty to preserve any of such crops, and the Optionor accepts as liquidated damages (in lieu of any and all other damages) an amount equal to the most recent USDA proven yield for the commodity planted on the Property in the year of damage multiplied by the USDA four year average price for the commodity grown in the year of damage, multiplied by the number of acres, or fractional acres, of crop destroyed on the Property.
 If the parties cannot mutually agree upon the number of crop acres damaged, the number of such cop acres damaged shall be measured by an independent third-party as the parties hereto may mutually identify.